NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	nuget spec
 </code>

 This will generate a new file `AppLogger.nuspec`.
 Open this file.
-It will look something like
+It will look something like:

 	<?xml version="1.0"?>
 	<package >